jvilders/changesets-snapshot-action/README.md

 - Publishing credentials (the passed `NPM_TOKEN`) are put in an `.npmrc` file at the root of the project.
 This means this actions only works for projects that read an `.npmrc` for publishing credentials.
-That means npm, pnpm, probably others, but not modern yarn for example.
+That means npm, pnpm, probably others, but not modern Yarn for example.
 Also, if there already was a committed `.npmrc` file using interpolation for its credentials, this action would overwrite it.